worlickwerx/pi-parport/README.md

 * include an EEPROM to automate the device tree overlay/driver loading
 * implement bidirectional data port
 * add termination as defined in IEEE 1284
-* implement (optional) interrupt on low to high transition of nACK
 * use the [SN74LVC161284 19-bit bus interface with 3-state outputs](http://www.ti.com/product/SN74LVC161284)